twilio-professional-services/plugin-flex-localization/README.md

 This plugin replaces all string prompts in the Flex UI with translations, localizing the UI to each logged-in user.
 You must retrieve the base set of strings, make copies for every language to be used, and have the copies translated.

 This plugin also provides a Language Selection menu for the agents.
-Switching language reloads the appropriate language file and resets the Flex Manager Template Strings
+Switching language reloads the appropriate language file and updates all the Flex Manager Template Strings

 ![French](images/frenchUI.png)

 ![Spanish](images/spanishUI.png)

+Available Languages:
+* English
+* Spanish
+* French
+* German
+* Dutch

+The included assets contain the translated template strings for each Language.
+Each file contains the exact same set of String Identifiers since this is required for seamless Language switching.

 ## Setup